A Return to The Good Stuff

 I wanted to encourage readers to not just leave great legacies, but live them

-—be present in pursuit beautiful, meaningful dreams.
+—be present in pursuit of beautiful, meaningful dreams.
 That's what I need to do for myself.
 My return to personal blogging is my way of reminding myself to stay in this present space, documenting our life in a grateful, and hopefully for you, constructive way.

 What I hope you find here is authentic, beautiful and mostly helpful.
 I'll be sharing my best and biggest lessons as a business owner, some personal musings and the ups and downs of starting our little ranch.

-There are no big promises, or big launches planned—except my new business podcast The Creative Well which I hope you'll follow.
+There are no big promises, or big launches planned—except for my new business podcast The Creative Well which I hope you'll follow.
 But that's it.
 Honestly.
 And honestly, for me right now it's not about that.
 It's about bringing myself back to focus, returning to my good stuff.